Residents flee Kyiv as Russia attacks Ukraine

 Shops were still open and the public transport is still working, and has been made free to use.
 Kyiv’s metro is operating as normal.
 However, other facilities like the museums are closed and many people have decided to stay at home to listen to the news as the story develops.

-Long queues have formed outside banks’ ATMs but banks have imposed a UAH1000 ($33) on withdrawals.
-Currency exchange offices have also set a $100 limit on transactions as locals rush to change their hryvnia into dollars as the currency is expected to drop as a result of the fighting.
+Long queues have formed outside banks’ ATMs but banks have imposed a UAH1,000 ($33) fee on withdrawals.
+Currency exchange offices have also set a $100 limit on transactions as locals rush to change their hryvnia into dollars, as the currency is expected to drop as a result of the fighting.

 There are also long lines at petrol stations as locals rush to fill their cars in anticipation of shortages.